wp-plugins/wp-ad-guru-lite/readme.txt

 == Changelog ==
+= 1.4.0 =
+Bug Fix: Modal popup was not displayed on IE8
+Bug Fix: It was needed to click twice on modal popup close button to close popup.
+A JS error was being occurred on first click.
+Bug Fix: Video was running even after closing the modal popup on google chrome.
+If popup contain autoplay enabled video iframes , video was started in background before the popup appeared.

 = 1.3.0 =
 Bug Fix: Data was not saving for taxonomy name length greater than 20.
 Database field length has been increased 20 to 50